diffblue/gitlab/doc/development/contributing/issue_workflow.md

 We use the term group to map down product requirements from our product stages.
 As a team needs some way to collect the work their members are planning to be assigned to, we use the `~group::` labels to do so.

-Normally there is a 1:1 relationship between Stage labels and Group labels.
-In the spirit of "Everyone can contribute", any issue can be picked up by any group, depending on current priorities.
-When picking up an issue belonging to a different group, it should be relabeled.
-For example, if an issue labeled `~"devops::create"` and `~"group::knowledge"` is picked up by someone in the Access group of the Plan stage, the issue should be relabeled as `~"group::access"` while keeping the original `~"devops::create"` unchanged.

-We also use stage and group labels to help measure our [merge request rates](https://about.gitlab.com/handbook/engineering/metrics/#merge-request-rate).
-Please read [Stage and Group labels](https://about.gitlab.com/handbook/engineering/metrics/#stage-and-group-labels) for more information on how the labels are used in this context.

 ### Category labels